lhelwerd/expression-parser/README.md

 - Support for all boolean, binary, unary, and comparative operators as in Python itself.
 - Support for inline `if..else` expressions.
+- Support for assignments and augmented assignments like `+=`, only if enabled explicitly.
 - All other control structures and multiple expressions are disallowed.
 - Isolation from execution context using a restricted scope.
 - Separate scope for variables and functions to avoid abusing one or the other.